 Eustase: Paul’s eldest brother, who died in a hunting accident at the age of twenty.
 Paul and Emmanuel were probably not actually present at his death, as we have depicted in the book.
 He may have been accompanied by Samuel and Raphael Dupouy, who reported the death to the authorities.

 Léonie & Alix: Léonie and Alix Biliotti were the daughters of Edith Dupouy and her deceased (at the time of the book) husband, Paul Biliotti de Gage.
 They died in the eruption.

 Anatole & Clémence: Paul’s father and mother.
-Clémence Fauvé-Sablon is said to have died in Oklahoma in 1910, but we have found no evidence for the veracity of this claim.
-It may have been part of Joseph Paul’s dissembling.
+Clémence Fauvé-Sablon is said to have died in Oklahoma in 1910, according to family legend, but we have found no evidence for the veracity of this claim.
+It may have been part of Paul’s dissembling.